(updated September 3, 2014) - Check back for program updates

 Kevin F. Kelly, Vice President, Van Scoyoc Associates

-Michael Frame, Director of Federal Relations, State University of New York (SUNY)
+Michael Frame, Director of Federal Relations, Florida State University

 Session Sponsor: University of Central Oklahoma